-I’ve been thinking about this topic and it’s obviously background for my book The Ghost of My Father (on sale now with great reviews).
+This was research for for my book The Ghost of My Father.
 Without falling into the traps of genders, many of the things good fathers do fall into the general pile of what any good parents does.
 In drafting this post I wrote many lists about fathers, but in revising I realized much of these lists were really about parenting, and not gender or role specific.

 Things good parents do:

 - Provide opportunities for children to learn and grow

 - Are present and happily available with their time

 - Create the first healthy emotional relationships children will have

 - Model conflict resolution, introspection, goal setting, patience, civic duty, and more